roman-milk/roman-milk.github.io/controlling-dawn.md

  "Thought what?
 That you weren't going to suck some cock," Ray replied.
 "I want both of you to be porno stars."

  "But... but."
 This time it was Brenda's turn to look at Dawn for some kind of intervention.
 Both women knew they were powerless to stop Ray, yet it gave them solace knowing they continued to fight.
 Dawn watched the couple make their way down three rows and then sit beside a male patron.
 She noticed how Ray whispered in the man's ear and seemed to assure the man that his dreams had come true.
-Report_Story #4